ambarishg/geospatial_azure/README.md

 * Number of Training School,
 * Number of Adult literacy Class/Centre

 This can be extended for other socio economic indicators

+The socio economic indicators are presently shown for
+*  Assam
+*  West Bengal
+*  Uttar Pradesh
+*  Union Territories

+The indicators are shown in the Village level for the following levels
+*   District
+*   Parliamentary Constituency
+*   Assembly Constituency

+# Technology

+Primary technologies used for development is
+* Python
+* Streamlit

+Main libraries used are GeoPandas for geospatial analysis and Folium